-If your engine is overheating due to one of these problems, continuing to drive can lead to serious engine problems such as a blown head gasket or engine locking up.
+If your engine is overheating due to one of these problems, continuing to drive can lead to serious engine problems, such as a blown head gasket or engine locking up.
 It is critical to take immediate action if your car is overheating to avoid causing expensive damage to the engine.

-In this article, we go over the most common problems that cause a car engine to overheat and what you should do when you see the temperature gauge jump to the red.
+This article covers the most common problems that cause a car engine to overheat and what you should do when you see the temperature gauge jump to the red.